noahehall/theBookOfNoah/0current/aws/exams/architecture.md

 - TODO: bunches of things
   - sections are very service specific: you should flip the sections to be generic in form and explicit in detail
+  - delete all of the files in oldnotes and oldnotesbooks directories
+- TLDR!
+  - provides a 10k foot view of AWS without having to traverse the millions of services and files in this directory of notes

 ## links